 HUD can also encourage state and local public housing authorities to make available voter registration forms and vote-by-mail ballot applications in their offices and facilities.

 Vote.gov, the federal website providing information to voters, is another federal resource that has lacked investment.
-It can do more to provide justice-involved voters crucial information about voter eligibility and rights restoration that would open new pathways to electoral participation.
+It can do more to provide jailed and formerly incarcerated voters crucial information about voter eligibility and rights restoration that would open new pathways to electoral participation.

 Specifically, the order directs the GSA, in coordination with the Election Assistance Commission, to modernize Vote.gov.
 This update has the potential to affect meaningful change.